AymanElsAhmed/PHP-Framework/README.md

 # PHP-Framework
 a small PHP framework with MVC Architecture

-First u should run in command line, to install all the depndancy :D
+First u should run in command line, to install all the dependency :D

 ```
 composer install